1887

 Canada

-Canada’s development co-operation seeks to eradicate poverty and build a more peaceful, inclusive and prosperous world.
-It believes that promoting gender equality and empowering women and girls is the most effective approach to achieving this goal.
-Global Affairs Canada is also focused on improving how Canada delivers international assistance by making it more effective and locally led.
-Canada’s total official development assistance (ODA) (USD 7.8 billion, preliminary data) increased in 2022 due to exceptional support to Ukraine and its pandemic response in developing countries, increased costs for in-donor refugees as well as higher contributions to international organisations, representing 0.37% of gross national income (GNI).
+Canada's development co-operation seeks to eradicate poverty and build a more peaceful, inclusive and prosperous world.
+It believes promoting gender equality and empowering women and girls is the most effective approach to achieving this goal.
+Canada channelled its bilateral official development assistance (ODA) mainly through multilateral organisations as earmarked funding and the public sector.
+This was driven by its commitment to supporting Ukraine, Canada's largest ODA recipient in 2022.
+Canada's total ODA (USD 8.1 billion, preliminary data) increased in 2023, representing 0.38% of gross national income (GNI).

 English Also available in: French